-GU VOLUNTEERING Part of the SRC.
-Offers volunteering opportunities to students.
 GUU Glasgow University (student) Union [page 12].

 HUNTERIAN An art gallery and a museum situated on campus [page 66].

+JMS / THE JIMMY The James McCune Smith Learning Hub - fancy new building on University Avenue.
+Lots of escalators.
 MACKINTOSH HOUSE The house with the door half way up the wall, next to the library: a replica of the house Charles Rennie Mackintosh lived in.
 MAIN GATE The large stone archway leading into the main University campus on Gilmorehill.
 MCINTYRE BUILDING Home of the SRC & associated student media [page 10].